Social Distancing Together - for the Health of it!

 The intention of this docuseries is that viewers become keenly aware of the high stakes of moving too slowly with early intervention.
 Effective early intervention saves lives.
 Viewers will see a clear plan to move forward, one that is filled with hope, inspiration, and resolve.
 Through stories of cutting edge research, stories about what has worked for others with lived experience, and a look at a large variety of healing modalities not typically offered in the doctor’s office, viewers will find inspiration.
 From grass roots movements to peer models, the film will break down the silos all operating individually, and draw a recovery narrative through the series.

-COMING SUMMER 2019: YA Thriller INTUITION
+OUT NOW: YA Thriller INTUITION

 Workshops, talks, film screenings, book signings and more!

 Pilot screening, book signing First Break and

 Q&A family panel

 National Alliance on Mental Illness